Vyral/base-template/_posts/2020-02-10-whats-the-truth-behind-down-payments.md

 There’s a pervasive myth out there that says you need 20% down to buy a home.
 However, it’s simply not true. **There are many different down payment options, ranging from 0% down to 20% down or more.** It all depends on what fits your current needs.

 If you’re a first-time buyer who wants to keep as much cash in the bank as possible, a 0% or 3.5% down option is probably the best for you.
 If you’re a retiree who wants to have the lowest possible monthly payment and highest possibly equity, you probably want to put down 20% or more.
-Maybe you have a little saved up, but also want to keep some cash in the bank, then you’d go with the 5% or 10% option.
+If you have a little saved up but also want to keep some cash in the bank, then you’d go with the 5% or 10% option.

 {% include pullquote.html %}